grafvonb/camunder/README.md

 Available Commands:
   completion  Generate the autocompletion script for the specified shell delete      Delete a resource of a given type by its key.
 Supported resource types are: process-instance (pi) get         List resources of a defined type.
-Supported resource types are: cluster-topology (ct), process-definition (pd) help        Help about any command version     Print version information
+Supported resource types are: cluster-topology (ct), process-definition (pd), process-instance (pi) help        Help about any command version     Print version information